Lindblad parameters from high resolution spectroscopy to describe collision induced decoherence in the gas phase -- Application to acetylene: Lindblad parameters from pump-probe experiments

-The dynamics is solely driven by population transfers between rotational levels induced by inelastic collisions, \textit{i.e} transfers from/to another polyad or vibrational level are neglected as are parity-violating transitions that happen on a longer timescale.
+The dynamics is solely driven by population transfers between rotational levels induced by inelastic collisions as illustrated in Fig. \ref{fig:statetostate}, \textit{i.e} transfers from/to another polyad or vibrational level except $\Gamma_1$ and $\Gamma_2$ are neglected as are parity-violating transitions that happen on a longer timescale.
+Fig. \ref{fig:PCL_collisions} shows the relative population ($\frac{\rho_{\Gamma_i, J}(t)}{ \rho_{\Gamma_2, J=12}(t_0) }$) of the levels $\Gamma_1$, $\Gamma_2$ and $J=4$ to 20 from initial time $t=t_0$.
 The simulation shows a rapid population transfer from the initially populated state to other states (almost complete within 100 ps), with a larger propensity for transfers within the same vibrational eigenstate.
-The statistical limit is almost reached within a few hundreds of ps.
-This means that any successful state-control targeting either the $\Gamma_1$ or $\Gamma_2$ eigenstates or any combination would therefore rapidly (\textit{i.e.} within hundreds of ps) be lost due to collision-induced transitions.
+The $\Gamma_2, J=12$ curve in Fig. \ref{fig:PCL_collisions} is a good illustration of the first-order kinetics introduced by the Lindblad equation.
+For one eigenstate system dynamics, \textit{i.e.} a system with a purely diagonal system hamiltonian ($\hat{H}_S$) by definition, driven solely by interaction with its environment $\left(-\frac{i}{\hbar}\left[ \hat{H}(t),\hat{\rho}(t)\right]=0\right)$, Eq. \ref{eq:lindblad} simplifies to a sum of products of scalars and density matrices when the phenomenological representation of the transition operators is used (see Eqs.
+S3 and S4 in the Supplemental Material).